WordPress Statistics 2023 – Usage and Security Stat Information

 WordPress Security Statistics

 #21.
-83 percent of hacked CMS-based websites are on WordPress
+90% of hacked CMS-based websites are on WordPress

 #22.
-52 percent of detected vulnerabilities on WordPress are from plugins
+52% of detected vulnerabilities on WordPress are from plugins

 WordPress has so many plugins to offer and they are somehow creating a problem for it as well.
 According to WordPress statistics, plugins are behind 52 percent of detected vulnerabilities.
 While 37 percent are from core WordPress, 11 percent are from themes.
 The best option is to keep your site updated.
 It is also advisable to keep the WordPress core self-update option on.